-Sickness benefit: The benefit is equal to at least 80% of covered earnings.
+Sickness benefit: The benefit is equal to at least 80% of the insured's covered earnings.
 The benefit is paid after a 2-day waiting period for a total of 720 days in a period of 900 consecutive days.

-Partial sickness benefit: A reduced sickness benefit is paid for partial (at least 50%) incapacity.
+Partial sickness benefit: A reduced sickness benefit is paid for a partial incapacity of at least 50%.

-Maternity benefit: The benefit is equal to at least 80% of covered earnings.
-The benefit is payable for 20 weeks, of which at least 16 weeks must be after the expected date of childbirth.
+Maternity benefit: The benefit is equal to at least 80% of the insured's covered earnings.
+The benefit is paid for 20 weeks, of which at least 16 weeks must be after the expected date of childbirth.

-Maternity allowance: A variable tax-exempt lump sum (between 500 francs and 4,500 francs) based on the taxable income of both spouses (or the taxable income of the woman if unmarried) is payable to a woman who is not eligible for the maternity benefit.
-If eligible for maternity benefits under the 1971 law and if the maternity benefit is lower than the maternity allowance, only the difference between the allowance and the maternity benefit is paid.
+Maternity allowance: A variable tax-exempt lump sum (between 500 francs and 4,500 francs), based on the taxable income of both spouses (or the taxable income of the woman if she is a lone parent), is paid to a woman who is not eligible for the maternity benefit.
+If the woman is also eligible for the maternity benefit and if the maternity benefit payable is lower than the maternity allowance, only the difference between the allowance and the maternity benefit is paid.